 Giro d’Italia 2017, the 100th edition of the race will start on May 5, Friday in Alghero, a town in northwestern Sardinia, next to the Mediterranean Sea.
-The route is completely in the borders of Italy.
+The route is completely within the borders of Italy.
 The iconic Passo dello Stelvio (Stelvio Pass) is the 2017 Cima Coppi.
-The final stage will be a time […]
+The final stage will be a time …

-The Giro d’Italia is the first of the three grand tours in calendar and generally regarded as the second most important race in cycling.
+The Giro d’Italia is the first of the three grand tours in the cycling calendar and is generally regarded as the second most important race in cycling.
 Here is a short history of Giro with numbers.
-Overall winners, mountain, points, young rider and team classifications.
+Overall winners, mountain, points, young rider, and team classifications.

 Adam Hansen Completes the 16th Consecutive Grand Tour